VrachoxReact/ero666boxing/README.md

    npm run build
    ```

-## Deployment to Netlify
+## Deployment to Vercel

-This project is configured for easy deployment to Netlify:
+This project is configured for easy deployment to Vercel:

 1. Push your code to GitHub
    ```bash